Learn how to transform a salvaged window into a mercury glass window pane mirror using spray paint and vinegar!

 If you make a window pane mirror using this tutorial, please share a photo of it on my Facebook page.
 I’d love to see it.

+You can also use this same process on glass vases and candle holders.
 Be sure to check out these other projects using mercury glass mirrored spray paint and old windows: